BJP announces 22 candidates for RS polls; to support 2 Independents | Politics

 - India

-The BJP on Tuesday announced 22 candidates for the Rajya Sabha polls and the party has decided to support one Independent candidate each from Rajasthan and Haryana.
+The BJP has announced 22 candidates for the Rajya Sabha polls and the party has decided to support one Independent candidate each from Rajasthan and Haryana.

 Senior BJP leader and former cabinet minister Prakash Javadekar's name was earlier wrongly mentioned among those missing from the list.
 His current Rajya Sabha tenure is till 2024.

-The BJP has fielded eight candidates from Uttar Pradesh, three each from Maharashtra and Karnataka, two from Bihar and Madhya Pradesh, and one each from Rajasthan, Uttarakhand, Rajasthan, and Haryana.
+The BJP has fielded eight candidates from Uttar Pradesh, three each from Maharashtra and Karnataka, two each from Bihar and Madhya Pradesh, and one each from Rajasthan, Uttarakhand, Jharkhand and Haryana.

 The saffron party will support two Independent candidates – Subhash Chandra from Rajasthan and Kartikeya Sharma from Haryana.